RYeeshuDhurandhar/RYeeshuDhurandhar/README.md

 ## Hi there,
 I am R Yeeshu Dhurandhar, a senior undergraduate student at [Indian Institute of Technology, Gandhinagar, Gujarat](http://iitgn.ac.in/).
-I am professionally interested in Machine Learning and Data Science.
-Wanna chat about these things, feel free to contact!
+My professional passion lies in Machine Learning and Data Science.
+If you're into these things or want to chat tech, hit me up!

 **Contact**: